Gwen-Bradbury/MS3/README.md

 - _Add Dropdown_ - Add a dropdown for the miles/km in add/edit walks instead of having to type it.

 - _Add Some Walks to see them Here!_ - Else statement on the mywalks.html that shows when users haven't added any walks.

-- _Edit/Delete Walk_ - Take user back to 'My Walks' page instead of 'Home' page.

-- _Username Title_ - Add title class to the username to give it a capital first letter.

 - _Modal_ - Put the 'Add Park' form inside a modal.